History and exam

 use of certain drugs

-Some drugs (e.g., anticholinergic drugs; androgen deprivation therapy in men with prostate cancer) have been associated with increased risk of Alzheimer disease (AD), but it is unclear whether this is the direct effect of the drugs themselves or is related to the underlying medical conditions and/or related lifestyle factors.[36][37][38]
+Some drugs (e.g., anticholinergic drugs; androgen deprivation therapy in men with prostate cancer) have been associated with increased risk of Alzheimer's disease (AD), but it is unclear whether this is the direct effect of the drugs themselves or is related to the underlying medical conditions and/or related lifestyle factors.[36][37][38]
 Some studies have suggested that long-term use of postmenopausal hormone replacement therapy in women may be associated with increased risk of AD, but the evidence is inconsistent.[57][58][59]

 weak